Ricardosgeral/relier/README.md

    the *Raspberry Pi* will reboot), or
    + `$ sudo halt` in a *SSH* terminal session.
 - If more than one USB drive is plugged in (not recommended!), data will be saved in the *first drive* being found.
 - Data in the *CSV* files is ***never deleted*** automatically.
-If the filename already exists in the USB drive or Micro SD card, data is placed in the file but bellow the last row present.
-This means that multiple tests may be collected in the same filename (not recommended!).
-It is preferable to set each test in an individual file.
+If a file with the same name already exists in the USB drive or in the Micro SD card, data is placed in the file but bellow the last row already there.
+This means that multiple tests may be collected in the same filename (not desirable).
+I think it is preferable to set each test in an individual file.

 ### Internet connection available (Ethernet or WiFi)